Investor Protections and the SEC: A Crypto Perspective

 Decentralization and Anonymity

 Unlike a corporation with a board of directors, decentralized projects may have no central authority.
-This makes accountability difficult, especially when fraud occurs or protocols fail.
+This makes accountability difficult, especially when illegal deception occurs or protocols fail.
 SEC enforcement often targets centralized entities like exchanges or identifiable token issuers.

 Global Jurisdiction

 Crypto operates across borders.
-A fraudulent project based in another jurisdiction may still affect U.S. investors, limiting the SEC’s reach.
+A deceptive project based in another jurisdiction may still affect U.S. investors, limiting the SEC’s reach.
 International cooperation is therefore essential to uphold investor protections.

 Information Asymmetry

 Retail investors often lack the technical expertise to evaluate smart contracts, tokenomics, or governance models.
-This creates information gaps that sophisticated actors can exploit.
+This creates information gaps that sophisticated actors can security vulnerability.
 SEC-mandated disclosures aim to reduce such asymmetries.

 Benefits of SEC Protections for Crypto Investors